Prioritzing Efficiency in a New Old Home

-Strategic air sealing in the attic, especially around the chimney, eliminated escape routes for warm air, and covering the foundation with spray-foam insulation to one foot below grade prevented cold air from seeping in.
+Strategic air sealing in the attic - especially around the chimney - eliminated escape routes for warm air, and insulating the foundation with spray-foam insulation to one-foot below grade prevented cold air from seeping in.
 Rebecca and Jay also replaced their ancient boiler – then tied in a new hot water heater when the old electric one burst a few weeks later – and installed low-flow showerheads and ventilation fans in both bathrooms to eliminate a major moisture problem.
 The project required an investment of almost $10,000, some of which they had accounted for when they purchased their home, and the rest financed through state and federal rebates.

 Jay and Rebecca cut their home’s energy consumption in half, and they didn’t have to wear three sweaters to do it.

 “It’s easy to spend a fortune getting the house painted – which we did – because people drive by and say, ‘Oh, the house looks so nice,’” Jay says.
 “It’s harder to explain why we’re spending the money to insulate the basement, which no one ever sees.
 But, having gone through a winter, it was unquestionably worth it.”